Pauly encyclopedias

 The 8 volumes of the revised version of Pauly's initial Real-Encyclopädie are at the lower right.
 The 83 volumes of Wissowa's revised RE fill the entire rest of this bookcase in the library of the University of Göttingen's Seminar for Classical Philology.

-The Pauly encyclopedias or the Pauly-Wissowa family of encyclopedias, are a set of related encyclopedias on Greco-Roman topics and scholarship.
-The first of these, Pauly's Real-Encyclopädie der Classischen Alterthumswissenschaft in Alphabetischer Ordnung or Ur-Pauly (1839–1852), was begun by compiler August Pauly.
+The Pauly encyclopedias or the Pauly-Wissowa family of encyclopedias, are a set of related German-language encyclopedias on Greco-Roman topics and scholarship.
+The first of these, Pauly's Real-Encyclopädie der Classischen Alterthumswissenschaft in Alphabetischer Ordnung or Ur-Pauly (1839–1852), was begun by German compiler August Pauly.
 Other encyclopedias in the set include Pauly–Wissowa (1890–1978), Little Pauly (1964–1975), and The New Pauly (1996–2012).

 Ur-Pauly

 The first edition was the Real-Encyclopädie der Classischen Alterthumswissenschaft in Alphabetischer Ordnung, ("Practical Encyclopedia of the Study of Classical Ancient History in Alphabetical Order"), originally compiled by August Friedrich Pauly.
 As the basis for the subsequent Pauly–Wissowa edition, it is also known as the Ur-Pauly.
 The first volume was published in 1839 but Pauly died in 1845 before the last was completed.
 Christian Waltz (1802–1857) and Wilhelm Siegmund Teuffel completed the 6 volume first edition in 1852.

 A second edition of the first volume of Pauly's encyclopedia was published by Teuffel in 1861.
 The revised second volume came out in 1866, with the rest of the work left incomplete.